Jump back to chapter selection.

 n2gs(rr)=|k|kFd3k(2π)3eik(rr)=1(2π)20kFdkk21+1dcosθeik|rr|cosθ=12π2|rr|0kFdkksin(k|rr|)=3n2sinxxcosxx3|x=kF|rr|

-Note the limits: gs(r0)=1 and gs(r)=0 where gs(rr) corresponds to the overlap of the two states
+Note the limits: gs(x0)=1 and gs(x)=0, where gs(rr) corresponds to the overlap of the two states

 2nΨ^s(r)|Φ0 and 2nΨ^s(r)|Φ0

-Analogous results can be calculated for finite temperatures (here TTF ), where for the "classical" limit an analytical result can be found based on the Maxwell-Boltzmann distribution:
+Analogous results can be calculated for finite temperatures; for instance, for TTF (where TF is the Fermi temperature), an analytical result can be found based on the Maxwell-Boltzmann distribution:

 n^ks=n2(2π)3(πA)3ek2/A2 with A2=2mkBT2=4πλ2